KrishnaMehta123/Suggestedits/docs/Promotions/promo-campaigns/index.md

 ---
 # Overview

 Promo Campaigns are a flexible and powerful feature that enables businesses to engage their users by distributing targeted rewards.
 Campaigns can be triggered based on users' past behavior or in real time based on their actions (or inactions).
-The Promo Campaigns system support various types of rewards, including wallet points, coupons, and partner vouchers.
+The Promo Campaigns system supports various types of rewards, including wallet points, coupons, and partner vouchers.

 # Example Use Cases

 The following are some of the examples that illustrate how Promo Campaigns can deliver its value:

 * **E-commerce**: Reward high spenders with percentage-based wallet points or offer discount coupons when users abandon their cart.
-* **Delivery**: Distribute cashback wallet points for orders placed during off-peak hours or send discount coupons to users who have not ordered in the last 30 days.
+* **Delivery**: Distribute cashback wallet points to users for orders placed during off-peak hours, or send discount coupons to those who have not ordered in the last 30 days.
-* **Travel and Hospitality**: Offer loyalty points for bookings over a certain value or run a promo campaign offering coupons for early-bird or last-minute hotel bookings.
+* **Travel and Hospitality**: Offer loyalty points for bookings exceeding a specific value, or run a promotional campaign offering coupons for early-bird or last-minute hotel bookings.
-* **Fintech**: Provide wallet points or vouchers for users who complete their first UPI transaction or run reward campaigns based on bill payments.
-For example, reward 100 points to users when they deposit $100.
+* **Fintech**: Provide wallet points or vouchers to users who complete their first UPI transaction or run reward campaigns based on bill payments.
+For example, reward users 100 points when they deposit $100.
 * **Gaming and Entertainment**: Offer 10% off on movie ticket bookings or distribute partner vouchers when users perform specific in-app actions, such as watching a trailer or making a purchase.
-* **Healthcare and Wellness**: Give wallet points for booking health checkups or consultations or run promotional campaigns offering vouchers for app signups or referrals.
+* **Healthcare and Wellness**: Offer wallet points for booking health checkups or consultations, or run promotional campaigns offering vouchers for app signups or referrals.

 # Features